ameet2r/DevEnv/README.md

 ### Setup

+0. Install Homebrew
+	- Follow instructions from here: https://brew.sh
-0. Install git
+1. Install git
 	- brew install git
-1. Install Neovim
+2. Install Neovim
 	- brew install neovim
-2. Setup nvim configuration file at ~/.config/nvim/.
+3. Setup nvim configuration file at ~/.config/nvim/.
 Use the kickstart nvim fork I have.
-3. Install tmux
+4. Install tmux
 	- brew install tmux
-4. Install tpm, the tmux plugin manager
+5. Install tpm, the tmux plugin manager
 	- git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
-5. Setup tmux configuration file at ~/.config/tmux/tmux.conf.
+6. Setup tmux configuration file at ~/.config/tmux/tmux.conf.
 A copy of the configuration file is in this repo.
 	- Install tpm and the configurations for tmux by using the C-space + I command.
 That is C-Space then shift + i.

 ### Workflow